xCDAT/xcdat/docs/project_maintenance.rst

 Releasing a New Version
 -----------------------

-1. Add updates to HISTORY.rst
-2. Checkout the latest ``main`` branch.
+1. Checkout the latest ``main`` branch.
-3. Checkout a branch with the name of the version.
+2. Checkout a branch with the name of the version.

   ::

       # Prepend "v" to <version>
       # For release candidates, append "rc" to <version>
-      git checkout -b v<version> -t origin/<version>
+      git checkout -b v<version>
+      git push --set-upstream origin v<version>

-4. Bump version using tbump.
+3. Bump version using tbump.

   ::